 Instilling confidence and a strong sense of self is an important focus in the Lower School: children flourish when they are seen as individuals and are able to develop talents and experience affirmation.
 The Lower School program offers opportunities for children to advance at their own developmental pace with appropriate support.
 An integrated content-based curriculum engages students in investigating various concepts.

-Our workshop model promotes Independent Reading, in which each student learns how to choose 'just right' books and confers with the teacher on an individual basis using the particular reading skill that has been taught.
+Our reading program focuses on students developing their overall phonics, fluency and comprehension skills through utilizing a myriad of strategies that foster independence, engagement and an overall love of reading a variety of genres.
 In Writers Workshop, students learn how to write many different genres guided by topics and mentor texts introduced in the curriculum; they write independently and then share and celebrate their work with the classroom community.
 In math, problem-solving is emphasized through using Singapore techniques, and daily enrichment is provided for students who have mastered a particular topic.
 Through Social Studies, students experience reading, writing, listening and speaking, connecting the arts, science and music in a rich and meaningful context.

 Please view the Curriculum Guide for a complete look at the Pre-K through 12th grade curriculum.